Season Calendar & Events

 How is ACRO DANCE different from GYMNASTICS?

 The acro dance syllabus we use at the studio is called Acrobatic Arts which trains dancers in flexibility, strength, balance, limbering and tumbling.
-This program also helps the dancers learn to use these skills in an artistic way to incorporate into their dancing in other styles.
+This program also helps the dancers learn to use these skills in an artistic manner to incorporate into their dancing in other styles.
 Acro can also be a stand-alone class perfect for any dancer who wants to gain strength and flexibility along with acrobatic skills.
 Gymnastics is more apparatus-based and includes balance beam, bars, etc. We do not train dancers in apparatus work.

 What is COMPETITION TEAM?